 What are Typical Settlement Terms for 1P Vendors?

-Standard payment terms typically range from 30 days (Net 30) to 90 days (Net 90).
-Recently, Amazon has started to ask for up to 120 days.
+Standard payment terms typically range from 30 days (30 NET) to 60 days (60 NET).
+Recently, Amazon has started to ask vendors for 90 and up to 120 days.
 The higher the payment days number, the more time will pass before Amazon releases the payment for invoices.

 To get Amazon to agree to a shorter invoice settlement, you can offer a QPD, also known as early payment discount.
 These discounts typically range between 1-3% and incentivises Amazon to pay vendor invoices early.